-During the Coronavirus contagion, the Training Program will be led in a series of 4-week sections, allowing maximum flexibility both for teachers and trainees.
+As an adaptation to post-pandemic circumstances, the Teacher Training Program will be led in a series of 4-week sections, allowing maximum flexibility both for teachers and trainees.
 Three sections comprise a single term.
-All class work for 2021 will be held in North Salem, NY in Westchester County.
-(See Map) The long-term location of the Institute will be announced in Autumn 2021, taking into account all relevant health and safety measures.
+The 4-week workshops are open to individuals who are considering training, and those who have graduated from a program and spent at least 3 years teaching.
+All class work for 2023 will be held in North Salem, NY (in Westchester County) and/or New Haven, CT.
+(See Maps)

 The Institute for the Alexander Technique Teacher Training Program is dedicated to continuing the legacy of Patrick Macdonald, and also owes a debt of gratitude to Mr. Macdonald's associate Shoshana Kaminitz.
 Ms. Kaminitz deepened Thomas Lemens' understanding of the Alexander Technique, especially the crucial role of thinking and reasoning as it applies to the Technique.

-Located in beautiful town of North Salem in Westchester County, NY, the Institute for the Alexander Technique offers its intensive Teacher Training Program.
+Located in beautiful North Salem in Westchester County, NY and the new office in Marlinworks, New Haven, CT, the Institute for the Alexander Technique offers its intensive Teacher Training Program.
 The course will be led by experienced AmSAT Certified Trainers Thomas G. Lemens and Michael Ostrow.
-More information about Mr. Lemens and Mr. Ostrow appears below.
+More info about Mr. Lemens and Mr. Ostrow appears below.

 The Training Program, designed to meet the needs of serious practitioners and future professionals, is a three-year course of study leading to professional certification in the Alexander Technique.
 The program is approved by the American Society for the Alexander Technique (AmSAT).
 Graduates are fully qualified to teach the Alexander Technique.

 The schedule of each 4-week module will take into account the specific needs of all participants and course leaders.
-Flexibility is much appreciated due to travel times and the extenuating circumstances caused by the ongoing pandemic.
+Flexibility is much appreciated due to travel times and the extenuating post-pandemic curcumstances.
 For more details by phone or email, please click the Contact link below.

 NEW: Four-Week Training Workshops